 The Underlying Funds do not pay management fees to the Manager in respect of the money invested in the Underlying Funds by the Asset Allocation Funds so there is no duplication of management fees.
 The Fund also does not pay any sales or redemption charges for purchasing or redeeming Units of the Underlying Funds.
-See also "Fund on Fund Investments Asset Allocation Funds" under "Specific Information About Each of the Mutual Funds Described in this Document" on page 94 of this Simplified Prospectus.
+See also "Fund on Fund Investments Asset Allocation Funds" under "Specific Information About Each of the Mutual Funds Described in this Document" of this Simplified Prospectus.

-Target Percentages for Investments in the Underlying Funds at May 31, 2022
+Target Percentages for Investments in the Underlying Funds at May 31, 2023

+Officerrying Futius at May 31, 2023

-35.00%
+Total Fixed Income 35.00%

-21.00%
+Canadian Fixed Income Fund 21.00%

-6.00%
+Real Return Bond Fund 6.00%

-8.00%
+U.S. High Yield Bond Fund 8.00%

-13.00%
+Total Canadian Equity 13.00%

-13.00%
+Canadian Equity Fund 13.00%

-52.00%
+Total Foreign Equity 52.00%

-25.00%
+U.S. Large Company Equity Fund 25.00%

-12.00%
+International Equity Fund 12.00%

-5.50%
+Emerging Markets Equity Fund 5.50%

-5.00%
+U.S. Small Company Equity Fund 5.00%

-4.50%
+Global Managed Volatility Fund 4.50%

-Subject to change at Manager's discretion without notice to Unitholders.
+^{}Subject to change at Manager's discretion without notice to Unitholders.